ocaml-multicore/ocaml-tsan/README.md

 Caveats
 -------

-- A pure happens-before-based race detector depends on scheduling and may thus miss races.
-For this reason TSan combines this approach with *locksets* associated with each memory location.
-- TSan may still yield false alarms though, as some coordination using variables is not representable using only locksets and the HB-relation (sec.6.4 of WBIA'09 paper).
-- TSan investigates *a particular execution* and may also miss races - even using the combined mode.
+- TSan investigates *a particular execution* and therefore will not detect races in code paths that are not visited.
+- TSan may still report false positives in some rare cases (see section 6.4 of the WBIA '09 paper below).

 Resources